DEFRA/ffc-jenkins-pipeline-library/README.md

 by updating the code in `version.extractSemVerVersion()`.
 The version is specified in [VERSION](VERSION) and would also need to be updated.

+### Multi-MAJOR version support

+A new feature added in `v-6.1.0` is the ability for multiple `MAJOR` versions to be changed.
+Until the feature was introduced once a new `MAJOR` version had been released it was not possible to make changes to any previous version as the version check in the build pipeline would fail the build.
+This is problematic as previous versions often require bug fixes and on occasion, new features need to be added for consumers that are either unable to, or choose not to upgrade to use the latest version.
+Checking the version has been incremented is critical in maintaining the integrity of the library thus removing the check is not an option.
+Therefore, the check has been updated to ensure the version of the SHA tagged with the `MAJOR` version of the current `VERSION` file has been incremented e.g. if the current branches `VERSION` file contains `v-9.8.7` the value of the `VERSION` file in tag `v-9` will be used to compare.
+If there is no pre-existing `MAJOR` version tag the check will succeed.
+There is no check to ensure a new `MAJOR` version is being added in sequence.

 ## Usage

 ### Default build configurations